LSSTDESC/cosmodc2/README.md

 # CosmoDC2 python package

 This python package generates the cosmoDC2 synthetic galaxy catalog used by LSST-DESC for Data Challenge 2.

 ## Code Overview

 Here we provide the locations of the most important functions used to generate the cosmoDC2 synthetic galaxy catalog.
-Users of our code should ignore undocumented modules and notebooks not appearing in the descriptions below, as such code is primarily used for internal purposes and is not intended to provide user-facing functionality.
+Undocumented modules and notebooks are not intended to provide user-facing functionality.

 ### Mock production scripts